Direct dependencies between neurons explain activity: Code Availability

 where $\langle\cdot\rangle_\text{train}$ and $\langle\cdot\rangle_\text{test}$ represent empirical averages over the training and test data, respectively.
 For the hippocampus and visual cortex, as we increase the number of inputs $n$, we see that the ratio $\ell_\text{test}/\ell$ remains small until we reach $n^*$; for $n > n^*$, the model begins fitting dependencies $P(y|x_i)$ that it can already predict, and $\ell_\text{test}$ increases dramatically relative to $\ell$ (Fig.~S\ref{fig_error}a-c).
 For \textit{C. elegans}, we see that the log-likelihood ratio $\ell_\text{test}/\ell$ doesn't increase until $n \gtrsim 10n^*$, which indicates that one might be able to increase the number of inputs $n^*$ in the complete model without overfitting (Fig.~S\ref{fig_error}d).

 We also consider the model errors directly,

 Just as for the log-likelihoods, across all populations, we find that the ratio $\varepsilon_\text{test}/\varepsilon$ remains small for $n \le n^*$ (Fig.~S\ref{fig_error}e-h).
 In the hippocampus and visual cortex, the test errors increase sharply for $n > n^*$, indicating overfitting (Fig.~S\ref{fig_error}e-g); while in \textit{C. elegans}, the test errors don't increase significantly until $n \gtrsim 10n^*$ (Fig.~S\ref{fig_error}h).
 Together, these results demonstrate that, by limiting the number of inputs to $n^*$, the complete models avoid overfitting the data.
-In turn, this tells us that the low entropies $S_\text{dir}$ of the complete models are not due to overfitting (Fig.~3f in the main text); instead, they indicate that the vast majority of neuronal variability is explained by simple computations with relatively small numbers of inputs. \\
+In turn, this tells us that the low entropies $S_\text{dir}$ of the complete models are not due to overfitting (Fig.~3f in the main text); instead, they indicate that the majority of neuronal variability is explained by direct dependencies on relatively small numbers of inputs.